Our customers have been hired by:

 How about this visual resume template?
 Combining features of infographic resumes and a traditional layout, it’s perfect for those who need the reverse-chronological resume format.
 This resume uses a thin sidebar to the left for dates, creating an easy-to-follow timeline.

-Tibor van der Brink, in his “Personal Resume and Promotion,” puts traditional resume sections inside a creative, visual infographic.
+In his “Personal Resume and Promotion,” Tibor van der Brink puts traditional resume sections inside a creative, visual infographic.
 Blue icons add a pleasant touch of color, but the design remains elegant and clear.

 Note: use this template only for applications where you don’t expect an encounter with the dreaded ATS.
 This one’s pleasant to look at for humans, but robots might not appreciate overly visual representations of skills or interests.